earthobservations/wetterdienst/README.rst

 - Get metadata for a set of Parameter, PeriodType and TimeResolution.
 - Get station(s) nearby a selected location for a given set.
 - Store/recover collected data.
+- Command line interface.
+- Run SQL queries on the results.
+- Export results to databases and other data sinks.
-- Docker image to run the library dockerized.
+- Public Docker image on ghcr.io.
-- Client to run the library from command line.

 Setup
 *****
-Run the following to make ``wetterdienst`` available in your current environment:
+Run this to make ``wetterdienst`` available in your current environment:

 .. code-block:: bash